GiovanniSalmeri/yellow-math/README.md

 The first option is to write a mathematical expression with a shortcut.
 Create a `[math]` shortcut for AsciiMath or a `[mathtex]` shortcut for TeX/LaTeX.
 Wrap the whole expression into quotes if there are spaces, use `rbrack` instead of `]`.

-The second option is to write a mathematical expressions in a code block and add the identifier `math` or `mathtex`.
+The second option is to write a mathematical expressions in a code block.
+Add the language identifier `math` for AsciiMath or `mathtex` for TeX/LaTeX.

 ## Examples